rust-lang/keyword-generics-initiative/evaluation/auto-concurrency.md

 creating parity between both contexts.
 As well as make async Rust code that much easier to read.

+## A note on syntax

+An earlier version of this document proposed using `.co.await`, `.co_await`, just `.co` or some other keyword to take the place of `async let` to indicate a concurrent `.await` can happen.
+The feasibility of syntax like that is not clear; though there would likely be distinct benefits to preserving the postfix nature of existing notations.
+Any further exploration of this direction should consider alternate syntaxes to `async let`.
+In particular as concurrent execution of `for await` loops is something that's also desirable, and would likely want syntax parity with concurrent execution of futures.

 ## Conclusion

 In this document we describe a mechanism inspired by Swift's `async let`